Lamb Curry with Fresh Fenugreek is a variation on the Indian dish ‘Saag Gosht’, except it uses fresh Fenugreek instead of the usual Spinach.

 Heat the oil and butter in a large pan over medium-high heat.
 Sprinkle the Lamb with the salt and pepper and sauté, in the hot fat, adding the cubes in small batches.
 As the cubes are starting to become brown, pour over the spice blend and continue stirring to flavor the fat and coat the meat.

-Once the beef is tender, add the yoghurt a little at a time and stir over moderate heat until it is almost all incorporated.
+Once the lamb is tender, add the yoghurt a little at a time and stir over moderate heat until it is almost all incorporated.
 This is not supposed to be too a heavily sauced dish so at the end of this process you should have a good, thick coating and just a cup or so of extra ‘gravy’.
 At this point, you can remove the pan from the heat and set the curry aside (letting it cool, even) until you are ready for the final step.
 If you do elect to do this, though, it is probably best to save chopping the Fenugreek leaves until the last moment so that they maintain their freshness.

 When you are ready for the final step, re-warm the Lamb (if necessary) and add the Fenugreek leaves and stir them in well.
 Keep stirring until the leaves are tender and wilted but still maintain as much of their bright color as possible.
 In Indian recipes, the leaves would likely get cooked a little longer but I like the visual appeal and texture of slightly more ‘al dente’ greens.
 Add a little water if necessary and then spoon your Lamb Curry with Fresh Fenugreek an appropriate dish for serving.